sherpa/sherpa/docs/fit/index.rst

 :py:class:`~sherpa.plot.SplitPlot` called
 :py:class:`~sherpa.plot.JointPlot` for this case.
-In the following example the plots from above are re-used, as no settings have changed, so there is no need to pcall the
+In the following example the plots from above are re-used, as no settings have changed, so there is no need to call the
 ``prepare`` method of the component plots:

    >>> from sherpa.plot import JointPlot